 I also think guest messaging and customer experience.
 There's a company out of LA called Whistle the does an incredible job just making it so that guests never have to call and go on wait to get with room service or to book a spa appointment or to get with the front desk.

 And then on the consumer side a lot of the innovation comes in from luxury and from gaming and then trickles down.
-Some of the luxury properties we're seeing are working with technology to create innovative experiences.
+Some luxury properties we're seeing are working with technology to create innovative experiences.
 Obviously design is a huge part of the value proposition of a hotel, especially in the age of Instagram.
-And we're seeing some of these really high-end properties start experimenting with digital art.
+And we're seeing some really high-end properties start experimenting with digital art.
 Taking really high-end fine art and animating it to create a really immersive experience.

-What these guys at Wrapped are doing is creating ultra high res art.
+What these guys at Wrapped are doing is creating ultra-high res art.
 And they're using the same technology that Game of Thrones is using to create the dragons and CGI and they're starting to animate art to create a really big wow factor when you get into a hotel.